fabianishere/udm-kernel-tools/README.md

 ```bash
 udm-bootctl boot KERNEL_VERSION
 ```
 Alternatively, you may specify the path to the kernel image.
-After executing the command, the SSH connection will become unresponsive and eventually terminate when the device reboots.
+**Note** that after executing this command, the SSH connection might become unresponsive or might even be killed with an error message.
+This is expected behavior and after a minute, you should be able to log back into your device via SSH.

 Once the system is back online, verify that you are running the correct kernel:
 ```bash